openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_plugin.rst

       root@node-6:~# cinder service-disable <hostname> <binary>
       root@node-6:~# neutron agent-delete <id of agent to delete>

 #.
-Then, restart the Collector on all the controller nodes.
+Restart the Collector on all the controller nodes:

    .. code-block:: console